 One spring day in 2011, having just moved to the United States after living in Germany for over three years, a friend asked me questions about living abroad.
 I recounted some stories of our adventures and she quickly responded “You have to write a blog.”
-I wouldn’t have thought much of it, except she was the third person to tell me I needed to write this stuff down and share it with the world.
+I wouldn’t have thought much of it, except she was the third person in as many weeks to tell me I needed to write this stuff down.
+And so it began. . .

-That said – Welcome!
-This blog is a space where I share a little bit of everything, not just tidbits related to our travel and living abroad experiences.
-American by citizenship, I have spent a third of my life living outside the United States and have been to nearly 50 countries.
-My husband and I have two girls and one boy, ages 7 and under.
+Welcome!
+This blog is a space where I share a little bit of everything, not just tidbits related to our travel and living abroad.
+American by citizenship, I have spent a third of my life living outside the United States and have been to over 50 countries.
+My husband and I have four children.
 Due to the nature of my husband’s work, we are always on the move.
-We recently relocated from the plains of southern Romania to urban San Diego, California.
+We currently reside in Washington, DC.